-These areas are prone to flooding during heavy rainfall events that can result in road closures and effect private properties.
+This area is prone to flooding during heavy rainfall events that can result in road closures and effect private properties.
 This guide provides an overview of the risk of flood and includes information that can help you to be more prepared in case of an emergency.